puppetlabs/puppet-docs/source/pdk/1.0/pdk_get_started.md

 *[Module fundamentals](https://docs.puppet.com/puppet/5.0/modules_fundamentals.html)

 {:.task}
-### Generate a new module with pdk
+### Generate a module with pdk

-To generate a new module with PDK's default template, use the `pdk new module` command.
+To generate a module with PDK's default template, use the `pdk new module` command.

-1. From the command line, run the `pdk new module` command, specifying the name of the new module.
+1. From the command line, run the `pdk new module` command, specifying the name of the module.

    ``` bash
    pdk new module module_name